huanshankeji/compose-multiplatform-material/README.md

 ### Navigation

 The navigation module currently supports a small subset of the Compose Navigation APIs, which does not support transition or animation on Compose HTML / JS DOM.
 These APIs are also highly experimental now.
+See https://github.com/JetBrains/compose-multiplatform/issues/4966 for a bug to avoid.

 ## Add the libraries to your dependency